-Parents try so hard to keep babies and kids safe, but falling furniture continues to contribute to child fatalities with startling frequency, according to Consumer Reports.
+Parents try so hard to keep babies and kids safe, but furniture tip-over accidents continue to injure and kill children with startling frequency, according to Consumer Reports.

 Heartbreaking tragedies resulting from furniture tip-overs have continued to make the news over the years, and furniture companies have recalled nearly 1 million dressers for this reason.
 In early August, nearly 20,000 four-drawer chests sold by Kmart were recalled by manufacturer Transform.

 Still, there is no mandatory federal safety standard regulating dresser stability—only a voluntary standard that safety advocates say isn't strict enough to protect children, according to Consumer Reports.